 Engineering and industry partners.
 Specific industry partners are needed for the Australian rail mill, the seamless tubular mill, the Hunter Valley Megafactory, the structural steel supply chain, and the high-voltage electrical industry.
 Wagners (Toowoomba), with its NGBM/EFC/CFT divisions, is one engagement already in progress.

 Journalists.
 The plan is on the public record.
 The technical detail is verifiable.
-The MMC patent family is searchable at IP Australia.
+The MMA patent family is searchable at IP Australia.
 The canonical engineering documents are open for use.
 Coverage is welcome.

 Engineers, technical staff, citizens.
 The plan succeeds or fails on national conversation.
 Take this to your professional networks, your representatives, your colleagues.
 Discuss it.
 Hold it up.
 Compare it against the alternative.
 The country becomes what we ask for.